Buyers guide to mortgagee sales

 Who or what is a mortgagee?

-A mortgagee is a party, normally a bank, institution or finance company, sometimes even an individual person, who has lent money to another party (the mortgagor) and has taken security for that loan over a property owned by the mortgagor.
+A mortgagee is a party, normally a bank, institution or finance company, sometimes even an individual, who has lent money to another party (the mortgagor) and has taken security for that loan over a property owned by the mortgagor.

 What is a mortgagee sale?

-In the majority of cases the property is offered for sale by public auction or tender.
+In most cases, the property is offered for sale by public auction or tender.

 How is a mortgagee auction or tender different?